 - 2 Bitfinex Funding and Withdrawal Options

-However, the team behind the exchange recently decided to discontinue providing their services to U.S. customers and focus on their users in other parts of the world.
+Unfortunately, the team behind the exchange recently decided to discontinue provision of services to residents of the United states, and focus on their users in other parts of the world.

 Key Features Of Bitfinex

-As one of the older exchanges in operation today, it’s no secret that Bitfinex has experienced some security challenges.
-Bitfinex has experienced a number of hacks with the first major hack taking place in May 2015.
-On this occasion a hacker was able to obtain 1500 Bitcoin from a hot wallet controlled by the exchange, the lost funds were quickly reimbursed by the exchange.
-However, a later attack proved to be more problematic as a hacker was able to circumvent security on the platform and access up to 119,756 Bitcoin, which were worth an approximate $72m at the time, exploiting a vulnerability in the multi-signature system.
+As one of the oldest exchanges platforms in operation, it’s obvious that Bitfinex has experienced some security challenges.
+The exchange experienced the first major hack on May 2015.
+On this occasion, the hacker was able to amass a whole 1500 BTC from the hot wallet controlled by the exchange.
+However, the lost funds were quickly refunded by the exchange.
+A later hack attack proved to be more challenging, as the hacker was able to evade the security on the platform, exploiting a vulnerability in the multi-signature system stole a whooping sum of 119,756 BTC, which were worth an approximate $72m at the time.

-Another security measure employed is that customers can whitelist an address to ensure that withdrawals can only be sent to that particular location.
-Bitfinex also claims that it uses a withdrawal confirmation step that is immune to malicious browser malware.
+Another security measure employed is that traders can whitelist one or more addresses to warrant that withdrawals can only be sent to that particular wallet address to avoid unusual withdrawals.
+Bitfinex also claims that it uses a withdrawal confirmation step that is resistant to malicious software from web-browsers.

-Bitfinex site also utilizes Database encryption and duplication in addition to DDoS protection to ensure that trading cannot be halted by an external influence.
-Customer accounts are also reinforced via the use of 2FA, PGP encryption and a host of advanced verification tools designed to monitor changes in account activity.
+Bitfinex site also employs efficient database encryption algorithms in addition to the Distributed Denial of Service (DDoS) protection to ensure that trades cannot be ceased by an external effect.
+Customer accounts are also strengthened via the use of Two-factor-authentications, Pretty Good Privacy (PGP) encryption mechanisms and a host of advanced verification tools designed to monitor changes in accounts activity.

-Bitfinex fees are very low, as is standard for large, trading-focused exchanges.
-Maker fees are paid when you add liquidity to our order book by placing a limit order under the ticker price for a buy and above the ticker price for sell.
-While Taker fees are paid when you remove liquidity from our order book by placing an order that is executed against an order of the order book.
+Bitfinex fees are relatively very low when compared to various exchange platforms in the crypto-space, as its standard for large, trading-intensive exchanges.
+According to Bitfinex.com, Maker fees are paid when liquidity is added to the order book by placing a limit order below the ticker price for a buy, and above the ticker price for sell.
+While Taker fees are paid when liquidity is removed from the order book by placing an order that is executed against the demand of the order book.

-The table below summarizes the trading fee structure of the exchange:
+The table below summarizes the trading fee structure of the exchange as structured by Bitfinex: